mjkaul/3033w/calendar.md

 # Major Assignments

 - Intro Speech (40 points)
-- Social-Media Deck (200 points)
+- Social-Media Deck (100 points)

 # Weeks 1 - 4

 **Week 1 (9/10):**

 - Due:
+     - Read the syllabus (posted above) and this calendar
+     - read CP (course packet) 1–44
+     - Do the self-evaluation on CP 7
-- Topics: introductions; overview/syllabus; discuss intro speech
+- Topics: Welcome & introductions; overview & syllabus; discuss intro speech
-- Resources:
+- *TK Resources: post the readings for the week on Drive*

 **Week 2 (9/17):**